staskjs/dotfiles/README.md

 So I created a set of command for myself to make this routine easier.

+Feel free to fork and configure for your personal needs.

 # Dotfiles

 Repository currently includes `.zshrc` and `.tmux.conf`.